CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 If there is an agenda, your website should display a list of topics and the revision date when the user should revise in _chronological order_.
 For each revision date, it should display the date and the name of the topic to revise.
 Revision dates in the past should not be displayed.

 Your website must include a form with a text input, a date picker and submit button that allows a user to add a new topic.
 This form must be accessible, so for example, hitting the Enter key will also submit the topic name, the same as clicking the submit button.
+The form should validate that the topic name and date have be set by the user.

 The date picker should default to today’s date, but allow selection of another date.
 You should use the built-in date picker for browsers, unless attempted as a bonus task. **No credit** is given for using an alternative date picker.